 Each team is required to prepare a Verbal Presentation as per the requirements at ARTICLE C2.11.
-Any multimedia content, slides etc. must be saved on, and shown, using the teams own laptop.
-Teams need to have all presentation resources tested and ready with them for verbal presentation judging.
-Most importantly, teams should read the Verbal Presentation judging score card carefully to ensure their verbal presentation features all elements and content that the verbal presentation Judges will be looking for.
+Teams need to have all presentation resources tested and ready with them for Verbal Presentation judging.
+Most importantly, teams should read the Verbal Presentation judging scorecard carefully to ensure their Verbal Presentation features all elements and content that the Verbal Presentation Judges will be looking for.